kernel-community/kernel/docs/conversation/index.md

 Is best exemplified by the Māori word [kaitiaki](https://en.wikipedia.org/wiki/Kaitiaki), which was greatly misinterpreted in the Treaty of Waitangi.
 It does not mean ownership or the ability to rule as the British claimed, but a kind of conscious stewardship, a _being with_ the land and sea and sky.
 It is an expression of interdependence which still calls for specific roles to be fulfilled by those most able to do so.
 Other indigenous people capture this same idea in the notion of [The Children's Fire](https://vimeo.com/20278227).

 ### Minding the peace
 The League of Peace formed 2,500 years ago as a response to the social climate in Easternn Seaboard of North America.
-Starting after Wampum shells began to be commodified as result of the outbreak of war between the Five Nations (East->West-- Mohawk, Oneida, Onadoga, Cayuga, Seneca).
+Starting after Wampum shells began to be commodified as result of the outbreak of war between the Five Nations (East->West: Mohawk, Oneida, Onadoga, Cayuga, Seneca).
 War meant it simply wasn’t safe to collect these shells from the lakes.
 In the tradition, war is the result of - and perpetuates - a **corrupted mind** which is content to have others work for it via control and commodification of first the wampum shells, then everything else.
 This mind was successfully transformed by the matrilineal council that protected long term peace, right up until total colonization.

 ### Violent commodification
 Oral testimony stands witness to the intricate relationship between violence and commodification.
 This suggests that collective decision making processes for peaceful diplomacy, protected by matrilineal heritage, ought to be embedded into any long-term sustainable system.
 Without this protection, everything is at risk of commodification.
 Violence creates artificial scarcity that bleeds into every aspect of our socio-ecological-economic organization.
 Without matriineal protections, commodification is in turn enhanced by the means with which we track the morphology of long-term value dynamics.
 What is ultimately supposed to be a tool for tracking the collective health of our mother's body (Earth) becomes a tool for her brutalization instead.

-### "..Balance always has to come from where there is more"
+### "Balance always has to come from where there is more"

 — Katsitenserio